varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-variables.rst

 *beresp*
  The backend respons object.
-It contains the headers of the object comming from the backend.
+It contains the headers of the object coming from the backend.
 Most of the work you do in vcl_fetch you do on the beresp object.

 *resp*